TaraslvivGl/test-git-lrng/project/readme.txt

-This file is used to as a test file.
+This file is used as a test file.